Tropical Fish

-The Copperbanded Butterfly Fish is one of the more difficult marine fish to keep in the home aquarium and is definitely not recommended for a saltwater beginner.
-Only introduce one to a long established tank (6 months or more) with peaceful tank mates.
+The Copperband Butterflyfish is one of the more difficult marine fish to keep in the home aquarium and is definitely not recommended for a saltwater beginner.
+Only introduce a Copperband to a long established tank (6 months or more) with peaceful tank mates.
 If you have a new tank and it is still going through the aquarium nitrogen cycle, you can kiss this baby good bye.
-Copperband Butterfly Fish are very delicate and it can be very difficult to get them eating.
-You may need to experiment with various live foods, including brine and mysis shrimp.
-Some hobbyists have reported success using fresh clams on the half shell placed in the bottom of the tank to get them to start eating.

-Since they are so delicate they come down with the typical saltwater fish diseases and you need to take proper pre-cautions by using a quarantine tank before introducing them into your main tank.
+Since they are so delicate they come down with the typical saltwater fish diseases.
+You need to take proper pre-cautions by using a quarantine tank before introducing them into your main tank.
 Take your time while acclimating them to the tank.
 Keep your Copperbanded Butterflyfish in the hospital tank for two weeks or so and watch for obvious saltwater diseases, like marine ich.
 This will also give them time to recuperate from transport and it may be easier to get your Copperbanded Butterfly eating without competition from other tank mates.

 Scientific Name : Chelmon rostratus